 The Bureau of Labor Statistics website contains more information about the consumer price index and how it is calculated.
-There are several web calculators that enable you to measure and forecast the index.
-Some resources you can use include:
+There are several web calculators that enable you to measure and forecast the index including West Egg and CoinNews.net.

-In essence, the consumer price index is used in economic studies, as an economic indicator, and as a basis for adjusting the currency.
-Sometimes the index is called the cost-of-living index—but it is important to note that there are significant differences between the two.
-For example, the consumer price index does not consider other factors that may affect consumer spending, including health, safety, crime, and water quality.
+In essence, the consumer price index is used in economic studies as an economic indicator and as a basis for adjusting the currency.
+Sometimes the index is called the cost-of-living index—but it is important to note that the consumer price index and the cost of living index are two separate and different indexes.

 How Inflation Changes the Consumer Price Index

 - Shadow Government Statistics: A government economic report relating to the index.

 - BLS: Concurrent changes in the index as a measure of inflation.

 - CSGNetwork.com: You can choose the variables and calculate the consumer price index.